adisa404/react-node-mongodb/my-app/README.md

   we dont want to hardcode username, so we use the computed property in ES6 [name] we will create a subschema for this method Joi.validate(obj, schema); returns a big object result.error.... so we take just error

+# reusable form component

+we want every form to have the errors property in the state object we will create a new file form.jsx adn LoginForm will inherit from it

+every form should have a data property in the state and an errors property in the state state = { data:{}, errors:{} };
+we don't need the render method, bc this Form component is not supposed to render anything